roman-milk/roman-milk.github.io/daddy-watches-laceys-phonefucking.md

+===

- ****** Daddy Watches Lacey's Phonefucking ****** byNonStopFunGuy© Mmm, an active cheater!
+Mmm, an active cheater!
 Frankly, I liked that; I have always feared, although it hasn't actually happened, that a guy might weird out on me if I was the first girl he cheated with.
 I laughed at what he wanted me to infer from his response.
 "So that means you are fucking other girls?"

  I was right.
 He admitted, "Oh yeah, I am, with a girl from work, and a woman I met through a web site."